Master of Science in Health Professions Education

 This rich variety of backgrounds brings a wide range of voices and perspectives into course discussion, creating a truly interprofessional experience.

-Also, by participating in the program, students become part of a community of scholars who are committed to improving how to educate the next generation of health profession leaders.
+Also, by participating in the program, students become part of a community of scholars who are committed to improving how to educate the next generation of health care professionals.
+Scholars and graduates have continued access to a network of academic and research mentors.

 At the start of the program, students identify an area of interest or a research question, which then gets translated into a scholarly project.
 Through a carefully crafted sequence of courses, students develop and refine their project, to demonstrate mastery of the competencies related to the scholarship of teaching.